solana-foundation/solana-improvement-documents/proposals/0087-explicit-sign-extension-in-sbpfv2.md

 ## Summary

-Add a sign extension instruction to SBPFv2 and replace implicit sign extension in certain SBPF instructions with zero extension.
+Add a sign extension instruction to SBPFv2 and replace implicit sign extension on instruction outputs in certain SBPF instructions with zero extension.

 ## Motivation